arilaukkanen/eurorack-clock-and-cv-source/README.md

 # Eurorack clock and control voltage source for Arduino

+Software for controlling an Arduino based trigger and control voltage sequencer eurorack module.

-Implementation for personal use only.
+Implementation created for personal use only.
 Not intented to be a collaborative project.

 ## What is this all about?